 Giving shoppers the choice to Buy Online and Pick Up in Store (BOPIS) provides a sense of autonomy and freedom in the shopping experience that people crave to make it their own.
 Part response to COVID safety measures, part desire for a flexible, customer-centric shopping journey, Click & Collect is on the rise, as are the various new technologies that help make it more accessible and effective.

-Customer Service Representatives and other staff will need to be trained to adapt store layout techniques for maximum effectiveness when customers pick up their purchases, while the use of tablets and other handheld devices will become more prevalent to pull up customer data in real time so that shop assistants can offer the best personalised service to shoppers in the physical part of their customer journey.
+Customer Service Representatives and other staff will need to be trained to adapt store layout techniques for maximum effectiveness when customers pick up their purchases, while the use of tablets and other handheld devices will become more prevalent to pull up customer data in real-time so that shop assistants can offer the best personalized service to shoppers in the physical part of their customer journey.

-Following on from the intertwining of online and offline experiences consumers will expect in 2021, of which Click & Collect is just one example, shoppers will also want these shopping experiences to be personalised to their tastes and for their conveniences.
+Following on from the intertwining of online and offline experiences consumers will expect in 2021, of which Click & Collect is just one example, shoppers will also want these shopping experiences to be personalized to their tastes and for their convenience.

-Goods that come in customised packaging, bespoke discounts, and app notifications tailored to the individual’s wants and needs will all become par for the course.
-This acute level of personalisation is possible only with a Customer Data Platform (CDP), which gives a holistic, 360-degree view of the customer across all touchpoints on their shopping journey.
+Goods that come in customized packaging, bespoke discounts, and app notifications tailored to the individual’s wants and needs will all become par for the course.
+This acute level of personalization is possible only with a Customer Data Platform (CDP), which gives a holistic, 360-degree view of the customer across all touchpoints on their shopping journey.

-Download the Business Manager’s Playbook to Remote Team Working to maximise your team’s WFH productivity
+Download the Business Manager’s Playbook to Remote Team Working to maximize your team’s WFH productivity

 Perhaps the most revolutionary new tech trend that will have an enormous influence on business processes over the next 10 years is MLOps.
 MLOps means applying Continuous Integration/Continuous Deployment (CI/CD) tools of Development and Operations to the implementation of machine learning (ML) models, and businesses need it to scale up their ML for industrial production, fulfillment and organizational performance.

-DevOps for machine learning is also called Machine Learning Ops, ML DevOps, ML CI/CD, and ModelOps, and it helps corporations to bring automation and rigorous standardisation to its use of ML, instead of unsystematic, unilateral programming without any larger game plan.
-Definitely one to watch for the future.
+DevOps for machine learning is also called Machine Learning Ops, ML DevOps, ML CI/CD, and ModelOps, and it helps corporations to bring automation and rigorous standardization to its use of ML, instead of unsystematic, unilateral programming without any larger game plan.
+Definitely, one to watch for the future.

 One upshot of increased cloud storage capabilities is that the data captured and stored there will be more amenable to advanced analytics by machine learning.
 ML-powered data analysis is already at work in the more advanced CDPs, but with the rise of more powerful data storage architecture structures in the cloud, this technology will become more widespread and potent.